 But what if the best deal for the UK were actually

-"Remainers" believe ?
-Could Theresa May then.... maybe in the autumn of
+as "Remainers" want ?
+Could Theresa May then.... maybe in the

 2018 or early 2019, solemnly turn to the British people and to